Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 ```
 <sup>Sample code demonstrates how to use Redis with Azure SQL.
 [Link to SqlDatabaseConcertRepository.cs](https://github.com/Azure/scalable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web.Api/Services/SqlDatabaseConcertRepository/SqlDatabaseConcertRepository.cs#L67)</sup>

-The main purpose of this method is to access the database and retrieve
+The purpose of this method is to access the database and retrieve
 the ten latest Concerts.
-We filter by time, sort, and return data to the
+It filters by time, sorts, and returns data to the
-Controller that will render the results.
-But this method is a little
+Controller that will display the results.

-longer.
-Before we ask the database for those Concerts, we'll ask Azure
-Cache for Redis if it knows what the latest concerts should be.
-We do
+But this method is a little longer.
+Before asking the database for those Concerts, it asks Azure Cache for Redis if it knows what the latest concerts
-this by using the IDistributedCache that's injected by ASP.NET Core's
+should be.
+It uses the IDistributedCache that was injected by ASP.NET Core's
 dependency injection.
 If we don't find data, that's when we ask Azure
 SQL.
-And, since we had to ask SQL, we store the answer in cache so that
+And, since we had to ask SQL, we save the answer in cache so that
 we don't have to ask again.
 In this example the information will only be
 cached for 1 hour.
 We do this to keep the information in cache relevant
 but the right duration for the cache will vary for every scenario.

 > In this sample the Concerts are not editable.
 Remember that when you
-> use a cache you will want to invalidate it whenever the data is
+> use a cache you will want change cached data it whenever a user makes
-> modified.
+> an update.
 You can achieve this with an event driven system or by
 > ensuring that the cached data is only accessed directly from the
-> repository class that is responsible for the create and edit events.
+> repository class that is responsible for handling the create and edit
-> When using the Repository Pattern, you can manage stale data by
+> events.
+When using the Repository Pattern, you can manage stale data by
 > clearing the cache key as shown in the CreateConcertAsync method.
 >
 > ```cs